Key Takeaways

 Why Offer Pre-orders on Shopify?

-There are several reasons you might want to offer pre-orders for your products:
+There are several reasons you might want to offer pre-orders on Shopify for your products:

 1. To generate buzz